chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-a-container-with-cosign.md

 ## Creating a Container

-With your keys set up, you’ll now be creating a new container.
+You’ll now be creating a new container.
 Create a new directory within your user directory that is the same as your Docker username and, within that, a directory called `hello-container`.
 If you will be opting to use a registry other than Docker, feel free to use the relevant username for that registry.

 ```sh
 mkdir -p ~/docker-username/hello-container